OmarVelazquezPaz/Portafolio/hey_hom/README.md

 - http://127.0.0.1:8000/api/list/

-To se the detail of one:
+To see the detail of one:

 - http://127.0.0.1:8000/api/detail/3